mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 The Last.fm [data](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/index.html) are from the [Music Technology Group](http://mtg.upf.edu/) at the Universitat Pompeu Fabra in Barcelona, Spain.
 The data were scraped by Òscar Celma using the Last.fm API, and they are available free of charge for non-commercial use.
 So, thank you Òscar!

 The Last.fm data are broken into two parts: the activity data and the profile data.
-The activity data comprises about 360,000 individual user's Last.fm artist listening information.
+The activity data comprises about 360,000 individual users's Last.fm artist listening information.
 It details how many times a Last.fm user played songs by various artists.
 The profile data contains each user's country of residence.
 We'll use `read.table` from `pandas` to read in the tab-delimited files.

 ```python